Beware of the “One Ring” Robocall Scam

 There are a few variations on this scam.
 In some cases, scammers will use “spoofing” techniques, which means the caller will deliberately mask caller ID information to make it seem as if the call is coming from a local or familiar number.
 Another variation is that one-ring scammers will leave a recorded voicemail message, which urges you to call the number back to collect a prize, resolve a debt, or get time-sensitive information about a sick relative.

-Here’s what the FCC’s one-ring consumer guide says about how to deal with this scam if you’ve been impacted:
+If you suspect you’ve just fallen for the One-Ring phone scam, here’s what the FCC’s one-ring consumer guide says about how to deal with this scam if you’ve been impacted:

 Filing a complaint with the FCC